Introduction

 groups in fall vs. winter, as well as a separate value for cranes and

-distinct values for offset
+due to the distinct values for offset, call

 # fall: cranes, geese